Category: Seafood

 • Pinch of MSG

-2. Air fry for 9-11 min depending on thickness at 400F – If you don’t have an air fryer, you could also pan fry the salmon on medium heat in a non-stick pan.
+4. Air fry for 9-11 min depending on thickness at 400F – If you don’t have an air fryer, you could also pan fry the salmon on medium heat in a non-stick pan.
+Flip the salmon so that the skin side is up during the last 1-2 mins so that the skin can get crispy (this is optional – if you’re not going to eat the skin, don’t bother with this step)

-3. Serve with rice and a side of grated daikon (optional)
+5. Serve with rice and a side of grated daikon